Your FAQs answered:

 There are too many kitchen manufacturers out there who use the word “quality” to wrongly describe what they are producing.
 Take a close look at their draw runners, carcass materials, drawer boxes, hinges and joints to see that they are actually supplying the opposite of quality.

 In our Workshop we believe that we have to use the very best of the technology and materials that are available to us ensuring that you can live and play in your kitchen without fear of breaking it.
 No shortcuts!
 No hidden surprises!
-No chipboard!

 What do you specialise in?

 We make all sorts of things; alcove cabinets and shelving, furniture for in and outside the home, specialist one-off commissions, we’ll turn our hand and enthusiasm to pretty much anything we are asked to make.